-Thesis title: Caricature and the Novel after Waterloo
+Thesis title: Literary Forms of Caricature in the Early Nineteenth-century Novel

 - M.A.
 English Literature, University of Victoria (British Columbia, Canada)

 - B.A.
 English Literature (Hons) and Linguistics, McGill University (Québec, Canada)